rhetorica/gist/README.md

 Licence
 -------

-Gist is provided under the GNU General Public License, version 3.0.
+Gist, Genepuddle2, Lincomp, and Delin are provided under the GNU General Public License, version 3.0.
 See http://www.gnu.org/copyleft/gpl.html for more information.

 Gist incorporates code from ALGLIB and FragGeneScan, which are also provided under the GNU GPL: